Vintage Rod and Reel Restoration Specialists

 If you're looking for high-quality, vintage rod and reel restorations, you've come to the right place!
-We get great satisfaction from restoring vintage fishing rods and antique fishing reels.
-Unless otherwise requested, we seek to restore the vintage rod back to the original factory design, as close as possible.
+We get great satisfaction from restoring old, antique vintage fishing rods and reels.
+Unless otherwise requested, we seek to restore the vintage rod and/or reel back to the original factory design, as close as possible.
 Some components and threads are no longer available, but in most cases, we can replicate the original look-and-feel.

 We completely disassemble the reel, remove all the old grease and oils by first soaking in a degreaser and then placing in an ultra-sonic cleaner.
 We will then buff the metal components to a slick, high shine and regrease with recommended reel grease and lubricating oils.
 Any non-metal pieces are washed and scrubbed by hand.